Menu

 Mass Ready Act

-The Senate passed its version of the Mass Ready Act (S.3050) in mid-April and that will now move to the House for review.
-Also known as the Environmental Bond Bill, this piece of legislation will authorize funding for environmental projects over the next 5 years and also propose supporting policies.
-The Senate version included a provision to address drought management (amendment 5) – akin to the Drought Bill which NSRWA has supported for many years – and a statewide water needs and supply strategy (amendment 73).
+The Senate passed its version of the Mass Ready Act (S.3064) in mid-April and that will now move to the House for review.
+Also known as the Environmental Bond Bill, this piece of legislation will authorize funding for environmental projects over the next 5 years and proposes supporting policy initiatives.
+We were happy to see that the Senate version included a provision to address drought management (section 2B) – akin to the Drought Bill which NSRWA has supported for many years – but there are areas of concern.

-The Senate version also includes two amendments that could weaken local wetland bylaws to fast-track priority housing.
-NSRWA has joined other environmental advocates in submitting a letter to the House Committee on Ways & Means and we encourage you to reach out to your Representatives today and ask them to oppose Amendments 264 and 267.
-Click here to find your Representative.
+The Senate proposed a few sections that could weaken local wetland bylaws in order to to fast-track priority housing.
+NSRWA has joined other environmental advocates in submitting a letter to the House Committee on Ways & Means and we encourage you to reach out to your Representatives today and ask them to oppose these anti-wetland and anti-clean water sections.
+Click here to find your Representative’s contact information and see the bottom of this page for a draft email.

 MWRA Transmission Route to Weymouth